Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `iam.role.session.name`

-   _Optional_ but only effective if `iam.role.arn` is set.
+   _Optional_ but only effective when `iam.role.arn` is set.
 Specifies a custom session name for the assumed role.

   Example: